neo-the-one786/COAMimicry/README.md

 #### Overview:

 This C code simulates a simple virtual machine with a limited instruction set architecture (ISA).
-The program performs basic arithmetic, logical operations, and data transfer operations using a custom-defined instruction format.
+The program performs basic arithmetic, logical, and data transfer operations using a custom-defined instruction format.
 It emulates an instruction fetch-decode-execute cycle within a simulated memory space and registers.

 #### Code Components: